Bluenix2/discord-typings/README.md

 other aliases.

 Due to Discord's frequent API updates, it is not guaranteed that code which type-checks in one minor version will do so in another one.
-This is because code which does not type-check will not have an effect on runtime for users.
+This is because code that does not type-check will still run.
+The promise refers to the importable interface of the library.

 As a reminder of semantic versioning, and a summary of the above: